What’s in a name? For Seattle’s future NHL team, more than meets the Sock-eye

 Indeed, a tweet I put out last week seeking fan input got Metropolitans and Totems as popular non-fish suggestions.
 Cascades, Emeralds and Sasquatch also received nods, while “Seattle Freeze” garnered sarcastic mentions.

-NHL Seattle president Tod Leiweke told me last week his group “will for sure engage fans and our (season ticket) depositors’’ on the name, but likely not until the league awards a franchise.
+NHL Seattle president Tod Leiweke told me last week his group “will for sure engage fans and our (season-ticket) depositors’’ on the name, but likely not until the league awards a franchise.
 Bonderman has already said any fan input won’t include a name-the-team contest.

 And that’s not necessarily bad, with hundreds of millions of dollars at stake.

-Over in England, the National Environment Research Council two years ago let the public vote on the name of a new polar research vessel.
+Over in England, the National Environment Research Council two years ago let the public vote on the name of a new polar-research vessel.

 A local radio personality suggested “Boaty McBoatface’’ and some 124,000 online voters agreed, picking it by a 4-to-1 margin.
 The council promptly ignored the vote and went with RSS Sir David Attenborough instead, causing quite the uproar.

 Not that public naming always flops.
 Our Major League Soccer team almost wasn’t the Sounders until team official Gary Wright suggested a write-in vote by fans.
-The league, leery of a Sounders name linked to the defunct North American Soccer League, had approved only “Seattle Alliance,’’ “Seattle Republic” and “Seattle FC’’ on a fan voting shortlist.
+The league, leery of a Sounders name linked to the defunct North American Soccer League, had approved only “Seattle Alliance,’’ “Seattle Republic” and “Seattle FC’’ on a fan-voting shortlist.

 But the write-in was allowed and fans overwhelmingly submitted “Sounders” which, today, seems the logical choice.

 Conversely, Vegas Golden Knights owner Bill Foley got in hot water by unilaterally picking that name.
-West Point graduate Foley originally wanted “Black Knights’’ like the U.S. Army calls its athletic teams.
+West Point graduate Foley originally wanted “Black Knights,’’ like Army calls its athletic teams.

-But the Army resisted so Foley went with “Golden Knights” instead.
+But the Army resisted, so Foley went with “Golden Knights” instead.
 That still wasn’t good enough for the Army, which has a parachute team with that name and filed notice of opposition with the U.S. Patent and Trademark Office.

-The dispute was only settled three weeks ago, with both sides working out a “co-existence agreement’’ on how each uses the name.
+The dispute was only settled three weeks ago, with both sides working out a “coexistence agreement’’ on how each uses the name.

-John Barr, who runs the NHL to Seattle fan website, a go-to hockey voice that’s lobbied years for a team, wonders whether similar “name appropriation’’ issues would rule out Thunderbirds or Steelheads here.
-Barr notes that an ECHL team in Idaho and an Ontario Hockey League squad in Mississauga, Ontario, both are called Steelheads.
+John Barr, who runs the NHL to Seattle fan website, a go-to hockey voice that has lobbied years for a team, wonders whether similar “name-appropriation’’ issues would rule out Thunderbirds or Steelheads here.
+Barr notes an ECHL team in Idaho and an Ontario Hockey League squad in Mississauga, Ontario, both are called Steelheads.

 Reviving the Totems name might prove sensitive with Native American groups, he adds.
 For those reasons, Barr understands why a fan vote wouldn’t work.